-We soon cleared the Rock, and about 4 P. M. our pilot left us; the following morning we described the Tuscar light-house, and as the wind veered round to the westward, we bid not adieu to the last point of Erin's domain, Cape Clear, until the third day of our departure from Liverpool; then commenced a specimen of American honor and equity: previous to our sailing, as there was only one cabin passenger, twelve of us occupied the state or dining room, agreeable to the influence of an aditional number of dollars-the grand pivot upon which alone moves the whole machinery of Yankee rectitude. chief mate was then ordered to stow away those here cables, according to the erudition of our accomplished captain.
-In vain did we remonstrate against such an outrage, our limited space being the appointed receptacle, which nearly closed the avenue of ingress and The only replication was, "I am captain."
-"Then, Sir," said I, "you are bound in that capacity, to say nothing of honor and humanity, for the credit of your ship and advantage to its proprietors, to fulfil the contract between yourself, your employers, and the passengers."--No material circumstance took place or observation occurred during the passage, except an unusual number and variety of the inhabitants of the deep, for as the weather was fine, the whale, shark, grampus, dolphin and innumerable shoals of less visitors, frequently surrounded us, and the floating monuments of "arctic waste," buoyant and glittering beneath the orb of heaven, had a fine effect.
+We soon cleared the Rock, and about 4 P. M. our pilot left us; the following morning we descryed the Tuscar light-house, and as the wind veered round to the westward, we bid not adieu to the last point of Erin's domain, Cape Clear, until the third day of our departure from Liverpool; then commenced a specimen of American honor and equity: previous to our sailing as there was only one cabin passenger, twelve of us occupied the state or dining room, agreeable to the influence of an additional number of dollars-the grand pivot upon which alone moves the whole machinery of Yankee rec-The chief mate was then ordered to stow away these here cables, according to the erudition of our uccomplished captain.
+In vain did we remonstrate against such an outrage, our limited space being the appointed receptacle, which nearly closed the avenue of ingress and egress.
+The only replication was, "I am captain" "Then, Sir," said I, "you are bound in that capacity, to say nothing of honor and humanity, for the credit of your ship and advantage to its proprietors, to fulfil the contract between yourself, your employers and the passengers."-No material circumstance took place or observation occurred during the passage, except an unusual number and variety of the inhabitants of the deep, for as the weather was fine, the whale, shark, grampus, dolphin, and innumerable shoals of less visitors frequently surrounded us, and the floating monuments of " arctic waste," buoyant and glittering beneath the orb of heaven, had a fine effect.

-These are thy glorious works, Parent of good.
-Almighty !-- MILTON.
+&quot;These are thy glorious works, Parent of Good,

+&quot; Almighty!"

-Neptune sometimes in an angry mood, and sometimes in a frolicsome one, disturbs the harmony of aquatic travellers.
-The natal day of a female on board was celebrated by a general tea-party on deck: hyson and bohea, Yorkshire cakes, biscuits, pickled tripe, and salt beef, abundantly furnished the sumptnous gala, interspersed with a profusion of chat, and some scandal, usual in such converzationes.
-Mr. Boreas not gallantly or politely regarding the supreme happiness of laidies thus engaged, blew unexpectedly a harricane; this sudden derangement created more confusion on May 15.
-1819, at 8 P. M on board the gallant Magnet, than I believe was on board the blazing L'Orient at 10 p. m. on the memorable 1st of August, 1798.
-Crockery became brokery; to leeward lay extended our sable six-foot cook, and prostrate alongside, his sooty mansion called "a cabouse;" pots, kettles and cans, with all the appendages of tea equipage, and all the lumber of a tolerable larder, became dispersed in one wild chaos, and the sweet tones of gossip were superseded by .-- Hawl in the main sheet --- Down tonsails -- Reof the foresail -- Now my brave ship, she rides handsomely through --- Cheerly, my hearts, now she rights again .-- My timbers, what a squall was there !--- Forecastle in and a tremendous sea rolling over. is not exactly captivating; however in ten minutes all was calm, and the violin reassembled the company, dancing commenced, and all the variety of the capering melange was exhibited from the graceful attitudes of the catabaws to the spread eagle monotony of the minuet de la cœur.
-The "light fantastic toe" became exhausted, and then Apollo struck the lyre, the muses strung in strains alternate---
+Neptune sometimes in an angry mood, and sometimes in a frolicksome one, disturbs the harmony of aquatic tra-The natal day of a female on board was celebrated by a general tea-party on deck; hyson and bohea, Yorkshire cakes, biscuits, pickled tripe, and salt beef, abundantly furnished the sumptuous gala, interspersed with a profusion of chat, and some scandal, usual in such converzationes.
+Mr. Boreas not gallantly or politely regarding the supreme happiness of ladies thus engaged. blew unexpectedly a hurricane; this sudden derangement ereated more confusion on May 15, 1819, at 8 P. M. on board the gallant Magnet, than I believe was on board the blazing L'Orient at 10 P. M. on the memorable 1st of August, 1798.
+Crockery became brokery: to leeward lay extended our sable six-foot cook, and prostrate alongside his sooty mansion called "a cabouse:" pots. kettles and cans, with all the appendages of tea equipage and all the lumber of a tolerable larder became dispersed in one wild chaos, and the sweet tones of gossip were superseded by -Haul in the main sheet -Down topsails-Reef the foresail-Now my brave ship, she rides handsomely through-Cheerly, my hearts, now she rights again-My Timbers, what a squall was there !- Forecastle in and a tremendous sea rolling over, is not exactly captivating; however in ten minutes all was calm, and the violin reassembled the company. dancing commenced, and all the variety of the capering melange was exhibited from the graceful attitudes of the edtabaws to the spread eagle monotany of the minuet de la cœur. the "light fantastic toe" became exhausted, and then Apollo struck the lyre, the muses sung in strains alternate-

 An Old Woman clothed in grey,

 The Chapter on Noses,

 Now we are going to Botany Bay,

-And Love among the Roses
+And Love among the Roses.